 • Small cysts within the muscle of the uterus

-Because this requires specific imaging techniques and pattern recognition, adenomyosis is often missed on routine scans.
+Because this requires specific imaging techniques and experience, adenomyosis is often missed on routine scans.
+My training in advanced pelvic ultrasound allows these features to be identified more reliably.

 Treatment options

 Treatment depends on symptoms, age, and fertility plans.
-Options may include:

 • Pain relief and anti-inflammatory medication

-• Hormonal treatments
+• Hormonal treatments to control bleeding and pain

 • Management of heavy bleeding